Roll-It-Enterprise/Roll-It-App/README.md

 Contributions are welcome!

 To start off, this repo (along with others in the family).
-As such, after cloning dependencies _should_ be installed via `yarn`, not via npm, the latter will result in broken dependencies.

 To get started -